BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 ### Availability

 The SSO system runs as part of a high-availability cluster of nodes on the OCP.
-The service is available 24/7 with best effort to restart failed systems during normal business hours: Monday to Friday 9am to 5pm.
+This service is available 24/7 with best effort to restart failed systems and realm provisions requests handled during normal business hours: Monday to Friday 9am to 5pm.

 ## How do I get help? (help and self service)